AndrewYan64/AWS-SysOps/README.md

 # AWS-SysOps

-The <a href=https://intellipaat.com/aws-sysops-certification-training/>AWS SysOps Certification</a> – Associate assessment is planned for frameworks overseers in a frameworks activities job with at any rate one year of involvement with arrangement, the executives, and procedure on AWS.
+The <a href=https://intellipaat.com/aws-sysops-certification-training/>AWS SysOps Certification</a> is planned for frameworks overseers in a frameworks activities job with at any rate one year of involvement with arrangement, the executives, and procedure on AWS.

 Capacities Validated by the Certification: